Uganda confirms at least 1 case of Ebola hemorrhagic fever | Health

 Uganda has had multiple Ebola outbreaks, including one in 2000 that killed hundreds.

-Last month authorities in Congo said a new case of the Ebola virus in the eastern city of Beni was linked to a previous outbreak.
+Last month authorities in Congo said a new case of Ebola in the eastern city of Beni was linked to a previous outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)